fuzhen011/nwmng/README.md

 <center>Table x.
 Network & Nodes Config File Content</center>

+#### Template

+The configuration of one single node might be long, and multiple nodes may have the same configuration just like the concept of group.
+So the configuration item in the template file provides the configuration for groups.
+You could add the "Template ID" field to the node and fill it with the specific reference ID of the group.
+For the case where a specific configuration is both defined in the node field and the group field.
+The configuration in the node field will be used.

+---

 1. By checking the last modification time against last synchronized time to know if the configuration is changed out of the program.
 2. The real id is allocated when the key is created successfully, however, in most of the cases, configuration of the network happens before it.
 So the keys are referenced by the RefId across the configuration files.

+---

+## Security

+Security is extremely important for your products and the Bluetooth Mesh network.
+The application aims to provide an example or a starting point for developing this sort of application, so it stores the sensitive data including the network and application keys into the file without encryption.
+That **SHALL NEVER** be used when developping the real products.
+How to securely store the data to the file and make the file to be safe is left for developers respectively.

+### Secure & Insecure NCP

+The provisioner supports both secure and insecure NCP, which are 2 ways of commnicating between the NCP host and target provided by Silicon Labs.
+With secure NCP, the ncp secure daemon must be running and user needs to feed the socket file path with parameter if it's encrypted to the application.
+With the insecure NCP, user needs to feed the UART port and baud rate.

 ## Utils